core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~
 {: #ltmr-table title="Listen-To-Multicast-Responses" artwork-align="center"}

-The Listen-To-Multicast-Responses option includes the serialization of a CBOR array.
+The Listen-To-Multicast-Responses Option includes the serialization of a CBOR array.
 This specifies transport-specific message information required for listening to the multicast notifications of a group observation, and intended to the proxy adjacent to the origin server sending those notifications.
 In particular, the serialized CBOR array has the same format specified in {{sssec-transport-specific-encoding}} for the 'tp_info' parameter of the informative response (see {{ssec-server-side-informative}}).

-The Listen-To-Multicast-Responses option is of class U for OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.
+The Listen-To-Multicast-Responses Option is of class U for OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.

 ## Message Processing {#intermediaries-e2e-security-processing}